Padmaavat First Weekend (Sunday) Box Office Collection! MIND-BLOWING!

 Trade analyst Taran Adarsh tweeted the overseas collections, ''Sanjay Leela Bhansali has a huge fan-base in North America and coupled with the merits of the film, #Padmaavat has embarked on a SPECTACULAR START in USA and Canada, both...#Padmaavat records the HIGHEST SINGLE DAY [note: Hindi film] in North America [USA and Canada] on Sat...
 Higher than #PK, #Dangal, #Dhoom3 and #BajrangiBhaijaan... #Padmaavat is a MONSTROUS HIT there...
 Figures coming up!

-Revealing the Sunday's collection, he wrote, "Looking at the overall scenario, #Padmaavat has put up FANTASTIC numbers in its extended weekend...
+Revealing the Sunday collection, he wrote, "Looking at the overall scenario, #Padmaavat has put up FANTASTIC numbers in its extended weekend...
 Crosses ₹ 100 cr mark...
 Wed [limited previews] 5 cr, Thu 19 cr, Fri 32 cr, Sat 27 cr, Sun 31 cr.
 Total: ₹ 114 cr.
 India biz."

 Joy @Joydas: Karni Sena Have A Point